rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 - The likely place to document argument unpacking would be under its own subheading in [Call expressions](https://doc.rust-lang.org/reference/expressions/call-expr.html).
 (For the reference, the similar [Functional update syntax](https://doc.rust-lang.org/reference/expressions/struct-expr.html#functional-update-syntax) is documented under *Struct expressions*.)
 - Under [Patterns](https://doc.rust-lang.org/reference/patterns.html#range-patterns), `...` is referred to as *ObsoleteRangePattern*, and it is noted as being as the alternative way to write `..=` before the 2021 edition.
 The use of this syntax, instead, for *argument unpacking* could be mentioned as being available from the 2024 edition.
-- Use of the `...` symbol with the DotDotDot name should have *argument unpacking* added to the Usage column.
+- Under [Tokens](https://doc.rust-lang.org/reference/tokens.html#punctuation), use of the `...` symbol with the DotDotDot name should have *argument unpacking* added to the Usage column in the table under the Punctuation subchapter.

 Standard library documentation that may benefit from mentioning the new syntax: